favonia/cloudflare-ddns/docs/designs/features/lifecycle-model.markdown

 WAF derivation turns each raw CIDR into a WAF prefix target by taking its subnet.

-The default interpretation of bare IPv6 observations is owned by [IPv6 Default Prefix Policy](ipv6-default-prefix-policy.markdown).
+The default interpretation of bare IPv6 observations is owned by [IPv6 Default Prefix Length Policy](ipv6-default-prefix-length-policy.markdown).

 The current code realizes only the canonical singleton special case of this model, so those derivations are currently implemented through an address-only representation instead of an explicit CIDR representation.